Giorgio Pisanò: Journalism and non-fiction writing

-In 1954, now a professional journalist, he took a job at Oggi, a weekly periodical founded by Angelo Rizzoli and directed by Edilio Rusconi.
-In 1958 Pisanò defended Raoul Ghiani in the unsolved Fenaroli murder case, along with the Italcasse scandal, which involved "black funds" to political parties and the granting of questionable loans uncovered in an investigation by the Bank of Italy.

-Rusconi—who in the meantime had founded Gente magazine—commissioned Pisanò in 1960 to collect all the photographic and documentary material on the Resistance for a report in a weekly to be published in instalments.
-In the same year, he married Fanny Crespi who bore him two children, Alessandra and Alberto.
+In 1954, by this time a professional journalist, Pisanò took a job at Oggi, (Note: Accused of having stolen the scoop on the Mussolini diaries at Oggi, Pisanò was summoned to be interviewed by the publishing house Rusconi, which was struck by his personality and dubbed him with the epithet "shyster".) a weekly periodical founded by Angelo Rizzoli, and at that time directed by Edilio Rusconi.
+In 1958, Pisanò defended Raoul Ghiani in the unsolved Fenaroli murder case, along with the Italcasse scandal, which involved "black funds" to political parties and the granting of questionable loans uncovered in an investigation by the Bank of Italy.
+As part of a report in a weekly to be published in instalments, Rusconi, who in the meantime had founded Gente magazine, commissioned Pisanò in 1960 to collect all the photographic and documentary material on the Italian Resistance.
+(Note: Edilio Rusconi, who was deported to the Auschwitz concentration camp, was the first to commission him to investigate the Triangle of Death, an area of northern Italy in which a particularly elevated number of political killings took place between 1943 and 1949.)
+In the same year, he married Fanny Crespi who bore him two children: Alessandra and Alberto.

-In 1963 Pisanò founded the weekly Secolo XX ("20th Century") in which he began to controversial public news on "burning issues."
-He would cause a particular stir following the investigation he published on the mysterious death of the head of Eni, Enrico Mattei.

-Alongside his journalistic writing in those years were his essays in historical non-fiction, with several texts about World War II and fascism during the RSI such as Blood Calls Blood (1962), The Generation That Did Not Surrender (1964), History of civil war in Italy, 1943–1945 (1965), The Latest in Gray-Green, History of the armed forces of the Italian Social Republic (1967) Mussolini and the Jews (1967), and Black Pen, History and battles of the Italian Alps.
-He spoke at the Conference of the Parco dei Principi Hotel in 1965 on the revolutionary war based on anti-communism.
+In 1963, Pisanò founded the weekly Secolo XX (20th Century) in which he began to controversial public news on "burning issues".
+He would cause a particular stir following the investigation he published on the mysterious death of the Eni head Enrico Mattei.
+Alongside his journalistic writing in those years were his essays in historical non-fiction, with several historical revisionist texts about World War II and fascism during the Italian Social Republic period, such as Sangue chiama sangue (1962), La generazione che non si è arresa (1964), Storia della guerra civile in Italia 1943-1945 (1965), Gli ultimi in grigioverde.
+Storia delle forze armate della Repubblica Sociale Italiana (1943-1945) (1967), Mussolini e gli ebrei (1967), and Penna nera.
+Storia e battaglie degli alpini d'Italia (1968).
+In 1965, he spoke at the Conference of the Parco dei Principi Hotel, (Note: The Conference of the Parco dei Principi Hotel is the name by which the Conference on the Revolutionary War became known.
+It was organized from 3 to 5 May 1965 by the Institute of Military Studies Alberto Pollio at the Parco dei Principi in Rome.) on the revolutionary war based on anti-communism.